claenjoy/Ceph-with-Openstack-Grizzly/README.md

 multi-node Openstack grizzly , ubuntu 12.04 64bit

-if you have single disk , recommend to separate OS from the data so use the LVM tool .
+if you have single disk , recommend to separate OS from the data .

 example from:

-                  |---LV-swap 16gb
+                  |sda1 /boot
-    VG-machine--->|---LV-root 500gb ext4
+    VG-machine--->|sda2 / LV-root 500gb ext4

 to

-                  |---LV-swap 16gb
+                  |sda1 /boot
-    VG-machine--->|---LV-root 30gb ext4
+    VG-machine--->|sda2 LV-root 30gb ext4
-                  |---LV-data 470gb xfs
+                  |sdb /data 470gb xfs